Idaho's Citizen Legislature

 The members are seated at desks facing the Speaker or President.
 Their desks have microphones to be used when addressing the session.
 When members wish to address the House, they request recognition from the presiding officer.

-The members of the House of Representatives vote through electric scoreboards at the sides of the chamber.
-By punching a button on their desk, they indicate "yes" or "no" votes through the lighting up of a green or red bulb alongside their names on the boards.
-These votes are automatically totalled.
-The presiding officer announces the vote after the machine has recorded the same.
+The members of the House of Representatives vote electronically through a voting program on their chamber desk phone.
+These votes are automatically totalled and are displayed on monitors in the Chambers.
+The Speaker announces the vote after the program has recorded the same.
 In the Senate, voting is done by voice roll call vote and recorded on a tally sheet by the Secretary of the Senate.
-The President of the Senate then announces the vote.
+Simultaneously, the vote is entered electronically in a voting program by Senate staff, where it is automatically tallied and displayed on monitors in the Chambers.
+The President of the Senate announces the vote.

 A majority vote in the House and the Senate is 51% of the members present at the time of the vote.
 There is an exception to this rule which applies in certain issues when a two-thirds majority is required.